-Aspirational Pathway Project Stage 1 - Cowes Rhyll Road
+Aspirational Pathway Project Stage 1 - Cowes Rhyll Road - COMPLETED

 The Infrastructure Delivery team wish to advise of upcoming works to construct a new gravel pathway approximately 680 metres long, western end of the existing concrete path along Cowes Rhyll Road to the informal carpark.
 Works are anticipated to start early-mid July 2020 and may take up to 3 months to complete, subject to final permit approvals, contractor’s availability and weather permitting.